 Have you ever felt the pain of parenting?
-Have you ever been hurt by being a parent.
-Have you ever have had moments where you feel like your heart is being ripped form your chest?
+Have you ever been hurt by being a parent?
+Have you ever have had moments where you feel like your heart is being ripped from your chest?
 If you have been a parent for any length of time, I’m guessing you have.

 Does that mean, you regret your children?
 Absolutely not!

 I don’t know any parents who regret having their children.
-They may have days where they feel like that, but when pressed no good parent really believes that.
+They may have days where they feel like it, but when pressed no good parent really believes that.

 Why?
 Because being a parent and having children is a beautiful thing.
-There’s nothing else in this world that can compare to the moment you first hold your child.
-There’s nothing like hearing their first words or watching their first steps, or being there to help when fall and scrape their knee.
-There’s nothing like curling up on the couch to watch a movie.
-Taking them to their first baseball game (maybe that’s just me).
+Nothing else in this world can compare to the moment you first hold your child.
+There’s nothing like hearing their first words or watching their first steps, or being there to help when they fall and scrape their knee.
+There’s nothing like curling up on the couch to watch a movie or taking them to their first baseball game (maybe that’s just me).

 Think about an artist.
 Creating art is hard.
 It’s emotionally draining.
-It’s time consuming.
+It’s time-consuming.
 Sometimes it even costs us money.
 It doesn’t seem logical to put all of those resources into something that will probably never repay you.
-Most artists spend years trying to be able to make a living off of it.
+Most artists spend years trying to be able to make a living.

 Many never do, but they continue to create anyways.
 Should we tell all artists to stop creating because it’s not logical?
 Absolutely not!
 The world would be a far worse place without art.

 Art and love are both strong motivators.
 Neither one is very logical.
-Yet they cause us as human being to make some of the best creations in the world.
+Yet they cause us as human beings to make some of the best creations in the world.

 Why would God create?
 Why would He create us?
-Why would He create the universe in the first place and why would he put humans in the center of it when He knows the risks.
-He knows it can cause pain.
-These are very logical questions, but I don’t know that we can honestly find any logical answers.
+Why would He create the universe in the first place?
+Why would he put humans in the center of it when He knows the risks and He knows it can cause pain?
+These are very logical questions, but I don’t know that we can honestly find many logical answers.